-- Sensors: Monitor, adjust, document - The boom in process sensors is giving a whole new edge to laser material processing.
-Why are we using more and more sensors, and what impact is it having on the world of manufacturing?
+- Sensor systems: Monitoring, readjusting, documenting – the boom in process sensor systems is giving a whole new edge to laser processing.
+Why are there more and more sensors, and what impact is that having on the world of production?

-- The new light source: A new kind of window glass from Saint-Gobain lets in lots of light and strongly reduces heat losses.
-All it took was an impossible laser optic.
+- The new light source: A new window glass from Saint-Gobain lets through lots of light and also significantly reduces heat loss.
+All it took was impossible laser optics.

-- Prof. Albert Stolow: In the interview the molecular researcher says: "Delving into the fundamentals of nature is almost akin to a religious experience".
+- Prof. Albert Stolow: in an in-depth interview, the molecular researcher states, "A look at the fundamentals of nature is almost akin to a religious experience".

-- Interview: The inventor of the disk laser Prof. Adolf Giesen about the future of the disk.
+- Interview: the inventor of the disk laser Prof. Adolf Giesen on the future of the disk.

 - Industry 4.0: Data, light, and the factory of the future – Factories are getting smarter, more digital, and more flexible.
 Lasers are the ideal tool for Industry 4.0.

 - 3D printing: A Swiss start-up prints the most secure key in the world; the experts in coolant systems at Grindaix print nozzles with an optimized flow.

 - Micro-processing: Tokyo-based LPS Works develops new microprocessing methods for unusual materials.

 - And now it's time for the weather: Physicists fire lasers at clouds.
 Their aim is to better understand – and change – the weather.

 - The most interesting discoveries in my laboratory were all serendipitous: Harvard physics professor Eric Mazur reflects on the discovery of black silicon and the art of serendipity.